 On February 25, 2009, a small fire broke out in the engine room (deck 1) caused by one of the ship’s diesel generators.
 The incident occurred on a South American cruise (itinerary Feb 18-25) from Brazil to Argentina (Rio de Janeiro to Buenos Aires), while the vessel was near Punta del Este Uruguay.
 No injuries were reported.

 The emergency backup generators provided electricity for all passenger services.
 The ship remained anchored approx 8 ml / 13 km from Punta del Este for damage assessment and repairs.
 However, after all of the attempts to repair the generator failed, the vessel was partially repaired and moved ~1 km away from the coast.

 All the 1429 passengers and 590 crew were evacuated (offloaded via the ship’s tender boats) and transported to Punta del Este, then bused to Buenos Aires for their home flights.

-As compensation, all passengers received parial refund (2-days fare equivalent), plus 20% future Costa cruise booking discount.
+As compensation, all passengers received a partial refund (2-days fare equivalent), plus 20% future Costa cruise booking discount.
 The next scheduled itinerary (departure Feb 26, 14-day Antarctica roundtrip from Buenos Aires) was canceled.
-All booked passengers were complimentary accommodated overnight in Buenos Aires hotels, then an alternate land resort vacation was arranged for the whole cancelled cruise period (Feb 26 to Mar 12).
-They also were given 50% future Costa cruise booking discount.
-Booked passengers who refused the company’s resort option received full refund and were also compensated for all their travel (including the airfare) and dining expenses.
+All booked passengers were complimentarily accommodated overnight in Buenos Aires hotels, then an alternate land resort vacation was arranged for the whole canceled cruise period (Feb 26 to Mar 12).
+They also were given a 50% future Costa cruise booking discount.
+Booked passengers who refused the company’s resort option received a full refund and were also compensated for all their travel (including the airfare) and dining expenses.

 You can add more details on reported here accident or submit new / your own Costa neoRomantica ship incident ("Cruise Minus" report) via CruiseMapper's contact form.